BrNi05/FaStQL/README.md

 To start FaStQL: `docker compose up -d`.

 > [!TIP]
 > The FaStQL image is relatively large due to technical constraints, so downloading it may take a bit longer than usual.
+The compressed image is about 570 MB, and it expands to nearly 2 GB once extracted.

 > [!TIP]
 > You can view container logs using Docker Desktop.